Velas-Commerce/liquifier/README.md

 Thank you for helping us to improve Liquifier!

+## License

+This project is free and open source software designed to be stolen.
+Please steal this code and make something better, original or fun.

+This project is licensed under the terms of the MIT license.
+For more details, please see the [LICENSE](LICENSE) file.

 ## Contact Information
 For any inquiries or further information, please feel free to reach out: